 - Not all accommodations are considered “reasonable.”
 If you need too much help to complete your job duties, your employer can argue that the accommodations create an “undue hardship” for the company.

 - Your employer can also let you go if your mental illness poses a direct threat to anyone’s safety.

 - The ADA does not apply to companies with fewer than 15 employees.

 - Your employer may ask for documentation of your mental illness.
-Our mental health screens are a great starting point, but they don’t count as a diagnosis.
+Our mental health tests are a great start for many people’s mental health journeys… but they don’t count as a diagnosis.
 Only a qualified professional (usually a doctor or a therapist) can provide you with the documentation you need.